by chelsea schuyler

 If you make the outer walls of your cells stack on top of each other, making the distance between each layer about half the length of a blue light wave, the light will bounce back in perfect sync with other blue waves bouncing back, and amplify itself in constructive interference.

 Other colors will either pass through or cancel out due to destructive interference.
 It’s like if two people put two buoys in still water and start bobbing them up and down.
 If they bob together, the ripples in the water will combine and become even bigger than they would with only one buoy.
-But if they bob off time, the ripples will cancel each other out, effectively flat-lining the surface.
+But if they bob off-time, the ripples will cancel each other out, effectively flat-lining the surface.
 Do not come in, because the water is NOT fine.

 This works so well that the chosen light reflects with an incredible brightness, and because the color depends on angle, it will change as you alter your stance, i.e. be iridescent.
 Hence the supershininess of peacock feathers, scarab beetles, Betta fish, etc.

 Insects are big on this structural coloration.
 Take the blue Morpho butterfly.
-If you took a wing of this incredible creature, and pour isopropanol on it (like you do), you will fill in all the spaces in the nano structures, the light will now bounce of the isopropanol instead of the structures.
+If you took a wing of this incredible creature, and poured isopropanol on it (like you do), you will fill in all the spaces in the nano structures, the light will now bounce of the isopropanol instead of the structures.
 The wing loses its blue appearance and turns its pigmenty brown.
 A few moments later, the beauty killer evaporates and the wing shines blue again.

 It’s not just blue – every color of light has a wavelength, so you can make structural coloration for every color.
 Or you can even combine pigment and structure.